zackman0010/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 | 2016 | BRA    | 80921527  |
 | 2016 | CAN    | 79699762  |

-The other location types&mdash; airport codes or US state codes&mdash;aren't automatically detected.
+The other location types— airport codes or US state codes—aren't automatically detected.

 If you want to use other codes or give the field a custom name, you can follow the steps in the [Location mode](#location-mode) section.